nmbryder/wikipedia-markdown/README.md

 - Check the browser console for errors

 **Credits:**
-- ClaudeCode for assisting me in my goal to never need to learn JS
+- ClaudeCode for assisting me in my goal to never learn JS and writing documentation